Tailoring anisotropic absorption in borophene-based structure via critical coupling: Results and discussions

 where $y$ and $u$ represent output and input wave amplitudes, $\omega_{0}$ is the resonance frequency.
 The absorption is calculated as

 From the equations, the critical coupling condition can be achieved when the external leakage and intrinsic loss rates are the same as $\delta=\gamma$ at the resonant frequency of $\omega_{0}$.
-That is to say, the reflection coefficient of the system will vanish and all the incident light will be totally absorbed under this condition.
+That is to say, the reflection of the system will vanish and all the incident light will be totally absorbed under this condition.
 At the same time, the effective impedance of the whole structure is supposed to equal with that of the free space, i.e. $Z=Z_0=1$.
-The effective impedance of the one-port configuration is given by\cite{2005Electromagnetic,Szabo2010}
+The effective impedance of the one-port configuration is given by\cite{Smith2005,Szabo2010}

-where $T_{11}$, $T_{12}$, $T_{21}$, and $T_{22}$ are the elements of the transfer matrix of the structure calculated from the scattering matrix elements .
-The two roots of $Z$ correspond to the two paths of light propagation with plus sign denoting the positive direction.
+where $T_{11}$, $T_{12}$, $T_{21}$, and $T_{22}$ are the elements of the transfer matrix of the structure calculated from the scattering matrix elements as following, and the two roots of $Z$ correspond to the two paths of light propagation with plus sign denoting the positive direction.

 Based on CMT, the theoretical absorption spectra are provided and depicted as the dashed lines in Fig. 2(a) and (b).
 By fitting the theoretical and simulated curves, the intrinsic loss and external leakage rates can be obtained as $\delta=\gamma=1.45$ THz for TM polarization.
 Then the theoretical quality factor $Q_{CMT}$ of the resonant system is calculated as 1147.27 by a simplified form $Q_{CMT}=\omega_{0}/4\delta$.
 In comparison, the quality factor $Q_0$ of the simulated spectrum is obtained as 1146.24 by the definition of $Q_0=\lambda_0/ \Delta\lambda_0$ where $\Delta\lambda_0=0.49$ nm is the full width at half maximum (FWHM) of the spectrum.
 The theoretical and simulated quality factor show nearly identical values, suggesting that the total absorption of the system can be attributed to critical coupling.
 In Fig. 2(c), the electric field distribution $|E|$ at the resonance wavelength of TM polarization also demonstrates that the strong field confinement of the guided resonance near the borophene monolayer results in the remarkable absorption enhancement of the structure.
 In contrast, the two rates for TE polarization are fitted as $\delta=0.82$ THz and $\gamma=1.45$ THz.
 As the polarization direction changes, the intrinsic loss decreases due to the imaginary part of the effective permittivity of borophene shows reduced values along $y$ direction relative to the values along $x$ direction.
 During this process, the leakage rate of the system keeps unchanged.
 Hence, the system is in the state of over coupling with $\delta<\gamma$ for TE polarization.
 From the point of impedance matching, the total absorption is achieved when the effective impedance of the structure matches with that of free space, which is the case for TM polarization with $Z=1.09-i0.04$.
 The mismatch between the impedance $Z=1.36-i0.22$ of TE polarization and that of free space accounts for the nonperfect absorption.